 What is Drinking A Lot?

-Excessive thirst, or polydipsia, is common in cats when they are overexerted from exercise, excited from playing, or when there is a change in diet.
+A temporary thirst is common in cats when they are overexerted from exercise, excited from playing, or when there is a change in diet.
 The sodium in your cat’s food may be higher than the previous one, causing extra thirst.
-However, drinking a lot of water can also be a sign of a medical condition.
+However, drinking a lot of water over time (polydypsia) can also be a sign of a medical condition.
 Some of the conditions your cat may have include:

 - Hyperthermia (fever)